school-brainhack/school-brainhack.github.io/content/en/modules/HPC/index.md

  ```
  rm cq-formation-premiers-pas-slurmcloud.zip
  ```
- * Do the exercises in the `cq-formation-premiers-pas-slurmcloud` folder, you cans see the original instructions in the README files, for example :
+ * Do the exercises in the `cq-formation-premiers-pas-slurmcloud` folder, you can see the original instructions in the README files, for example :
  ```
  cd cq-formation-premiers-pas-slurmcloud/1-base
  cat README.en